signatureai/signature-core-nodes/docs/nodes/file.md

                 raise ValueError("Base64 must be a string")
             img_arr = TensorImage.from_base64(base64)
             return image_array_to_tensor(img_arr)

     ```

 ## Base64FromImage

-Converts an image to a base64 string
+Converts ComfyUI image tensors to base64-encoded strings.

+Transforms image tensors from ComfyUI's format into base64-encoded strings, suitable for
+web transmission or storage in text format.

 ### Inputs